pmoris/goscripts/README.rst

 The script requires functionality stored inside the ``goscripts`` directory and expects to find this directory.
 Consequently, if you wish to move the script to a different location, be sure to also copy this directory with it.
+Moreover, all :ref:`dependencies <dep-label>` should be installed.

 Installing the ``goscripts`` package
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~